- Kapil, Dheeraj Wadhawan detained in Mahabaleshwar

 - They were under investigation in multiple financial fraud cases

 - They violated nationwide COVID-19 lockdown: Police

-Both Kapil and Dheeraj Wadhawan had lookout notices issued in their name by the Central Bureau of Investigation (CBI) and are accused in Yes Bank and DHFL fraud cases.
-The CBI is considering taking them into custody once their quarantine ends.
+Brothers Kapil and Dheeraj Wadhawan had lookout notices in their name by the CBI or Central Bureau of Investigation and are accused in the Yes Bank and DHFL fraud cases.

-Last month, they skipped summons from the Enforcement Directorate (ED) for the third time in the money laundering probe against Yes Bank founder Rana Kapoor and others, citing the coronavirus pandemic.
+Last month, they cited the coronavirus pandemic to skip summons from the Enforcement Directorate for the third time in the money laundering probe against Yes Bank founder Rana Kapoor.

-The Wadhawan brothers, who denied any wrongdoing in their dealings with the bank, had said "health is a priority".
+The Wadhawan brothers had said "health is a priority".

 The CBI searched their premises on March 9 but they were missing.

 The opposition BJP has sought an explanation from the Shiv Sena-NCP-Congress government and demanded the resignation of the state Home Minister.